 - Integrated Rate Law

-Did you know that the majority of reactions are reversible, at least to some extent?
-In this topic, you will learn more about reversible reactions (aka equilibrium reactions).
+Did you know that most reactions are reversible, at least to some extent?
+In this topic, you will learn more about reversible reactions (equilibrium reactions).
 Click here to go to the article.

 - The Le Chatelier‘s Principle